Skip to main content

 • ${provider_assets}

-Do not use the reserved TINX_ prefix in spec.env.
+Do not use the reserved TINX_ prefix in provider environment variables.

 Test locally